Introduction to ITIL: Definition, Function and Application in practice

 • How to develop practices to achieve optimal results with low risk.

 ITIL 4 is certainly a paradigm shift for IT teams in terms of business and customer value.
-It supports a more adaptive approach based on your team’s needs and ways of working.
-The fundamental principles of ITIL 4, in short, promote collaboration, efficiency and constant feedback, making processes even more powerful for the future.
+It supports a more adaptable approach based on your team’s needs and way of working.
+In short, the fundamental principles of ITIL 4 promote collaboration, efficiency and continuous feedback, which makes processes even more efficient for the future.

-Conclusion on ITIL and Recommendations for potential ITIL users
+Conclusion on ITIL and recommendations for ITIL users

-In summary, ITIL is an intelligent framework that pays off when implemented correctly, because ITIL as a theoretical superstructure can serve as a very good guide for implementing comprehensive IT solutions.
+In summary, it can be said that ITIL is an intelligent framework that pays off if implemented correctly, because ITIL as a theoretical superstructure can serve as a very good guideline for the introduction of comprehensive IT solutions.
 The introduction of the processes described in ITIL is best done using a concrete IT solution such as ITSM.
 With SmartITSM , REALTECH offers a complete solution that enables companies to live, support, and automate ITIL processes.

 FAQs: ITIL